profsmith89/ctps/_sources/chap02.md

 There's one other actor in the story---the narrator's sister, Sally---but she never speaks.
 ```

+## A new problem

-**A new problem.** Instead of decorating our input story around its edges, let's have the textual output of our script look quite different than its input.
+Instead of decorating our input story around its edges, let's have the textual output of our script look quite different than its input.
 In particular, let's turn `CatInTheHat.txt` into a theatrical script that a couple of actors --- playing the narrator, the Cat, the Fish, Things One and Two, and the Mother --- could perform.

 What would be the problem specification?
 It could be something as seemingly simple as: find the dialogue in the story and print it after the name of the character who says it.

-**Splitting the problem into smaller pieces.** One of the keys to successfully writing a computational script is to break a large problem into smaller pieces and then write code to solve each of those pieces.
+## Splitting the problem into small pieces

+One of the keys to successfully writing a computational script is to break a large problem into small pieces and then write code to solve each of those pieces.
 Later, you can pull the pieces together in order to create the script that meets the entire specification.

 What are the primary pieces in our problem specification?
 Well, we have to: